How to use nl2protocol.

 -

 Click ▶ Start pipeline.
-The five-column visual surface fills in as each stage runs.
+The three-column visual surface fills in as each stage runs.
 Modals appear when the system needs your input.

 Cost.
 Each run is multiple Anthropic calls